luk036/ellipsoid-method/ell-review.md

   ]
 csl: "applied-mathematics-letters.csl"
 abstract: |
-  The ellipsoid method is an optimization technique that offers distinct advantages over interior-point methods, as it obviates the necessity of evaluating all constraint functions.
-This renders it optimal for convex problems with numerous or even infinite constraints.
+  The ellipsoid method is an optimization technique that offers distinct advantages over interior-point methods, as it does not need to evaluate all constraint functions.
+This makes it the optimal choice for convex problems with numerous or even infinite constraints.
 The method employs an ellipsoid as a search space and utilizes a separation oracle to provide a cutting plane for updating it.
-It is worth noting that the significance of the separation oracle is frequently overlooked.
-This article assesses the utility of the ellipsoid method in three distinct applications: robust convex optimization, semidefinite programming, and parametric network optimization.
-The efficacy of separation oracles is evaluated for each application.
+It is worth noting that the significance of the separation oracle is often overlooked.
+This article evaluates the utility of the ellipsoid method in three distinct applications: robust convex optimization, semidefinite programming, and parametric network optimization.
+The effectiveness of separation oracles is assessed for each application.
 Furthermore, this article addresses the implementation issues associated with the ellipsoid method, including the utilization of parallel cuts for updating the ellipsoid.
 In certain cases, the use of parallel cuts has been observed to reduce computation time, as evidenced in the context of FIR filter design.
 The article also considers discrete optimization, demonstrating how the ellipsoid method can be applied to problems involving discrete design variables.
-The sole additional effort in oracle implementation is the identification of the nearest discrete solutions.
+The additional effort in oracle implementation is limited to finding the nearest discrete solutions.
 ---

 # Introduction

-The reputation of the ellipsoid method is adversely affected by its perceived slowness in solving large-scale convex problems when compared to the interior-point method.
+The reputation of the ellipsoid method is negatively impacted by its perceived slower performance in solving large-scale convex problems when compared to the interior-point method.
 This perception is, however, an unfair one.
-In contrast to the interior-point method, the ellipsoid method does not necessitate the explicit evaluate of all constraint functions.
-In contrast, it employs an ellipsoid as a search space, necessitating only a separation oracle that furnishes a _cutting plane_ (@sec:cutting_plane).
-The method is particularly well-suited to problems that involve a moderate number of design variables but have a large number of constraints, or even infinite number of constraints.
+In contrast to the interior-point method, the ellipsoid method does not require the explicit evaluation of all constraint functions.
+By contrast, the method employs an ellipsoid as a search space, requiring only a separation oracle that furnishes a _cutting plane_ (@sec:cutting_plane).
+This method is particularly well-suited to problems that involve a moderate number of design variables but have a large number of constraints, or even an infinite number of constraints.
 Some have criticized the method, claiming that it is unable to leverage sparsity.
 Nevertheless, while the ellipsoid method is unable to leverage sparsity, the separation oracle is capable of exploiting specific structural types.

-Despite decades of investigation into the ellipsoid method [@BGT81], the importance of the separation oracle is frequently overlooked.
+Despite decades of research into the ellipsoid method [@BGT81], the importance of the separation oracle is often overlooked.
 This article examines three specific applications: robust convex optimization, network optimization, and semidefinite programming.
-The efficacy of separation oracles is evaluated for each application.
+The effictiveness of separation oracles is assessed for each application.

 Robust optimization incorporates parameter uncertainties into the optimization problem by analyzing the worst-case scenario.
 The objective is to find a solution that is both reliable and performs optimally under a range of possible parameter values within a specified set of uncertainties.
-A robust counterpart of a convex problem preserves its convexity, despite the number of constraints grows to infinity.
+A robust counterpart of a convex problem preserves its convexity, despite the number of constraints growing to infinity.
 This renders the ellipsoid method an excellent choice for addressing such problems.
-This is detailed in @sec:robust.
+For furth details, see @sec:robust.

-Additionally, an illustration is provided of network optimization scenario in which the ellipsoid method can be utilized.
-The separation oracle entails the  construction of a cutting plane through finding a negative cycle within a network graph.
-There are algorithms available for finding negative cycles that utilize network locality and other properties, resulting in an effective implementation of oracles.
-A more detailed discussion can be found in @sec:network.
+Furthermore, an illustration is provided of a network optimization scenario in which the ellipsoid method can be utilized.
+The separation oracle involves the  construction of a cutting plane by finding a negative cycle within a network graph.
+There are algorithms available for finding negative cycles that leverage network locality and other properties, resulting in an efficient implementation of oracles.
+For a more detailed discussion, please refer to @sec:network.

-Meanwhile, @sec:lmi addresses concerns pertaining to matrix inequalities.
-It should be recalled that the use of Cholesky or LDLT decomposition allows for the efficient checking of the positive definiteness of a symmetric matrix.
-If a symmetric matrix $A$ with dimensions $m \times m$ encounters a non-positive diagonal entry during decomposition, such that the process stops at row $p$, then $A$ cannot be positive definite.
+Meanwhile, @sec:lmi addresses concerns related to matrix inequalities.
+Recall that the use of Cholesky or LDLT decomposition allows for the efficient checking of the positive definiteness of a symmetric matrix.
+If a symmetric matrix $A$, with dimensions of $m \times m$, encounters a non-positive diagonal entry during decomposition, and the process is terminated at row $p$, then $A$ cannot be positive definite.
 In such cases, a witness vector $v$ can be constructed to certify that $A$ is not positive definite.
-The row-based decomposition and lazy evaluation technique allow the cutting plane to be constructed in $O(p^3)$, thus enabling its use in efficient oracle implementations.
+The row-based decomposition and lazy evaluation technique enable the cutting plane to be constructed in $O(p^3)$, thus allowing its use in efficient oracle implementations.

 The implementation of the ellipsoid method is discussed in greater detail in @sec:ellipsoid.
-In essence, the method generates a sequence of ellipsoids whose volume is uniformly decreased at each step.
+In essence, the method generates a sequence of ellipsoids whose volume is uniformly decreased at each step, thereby ensuring a systematic and consistent approach to volume reduction.
 The ellipsoid is typically represented as follows:

 $$\{x \mid (x - x_c)P^{-1}(x - x_c) \le 1\},$$

 where $x_c \in \mathbb{R}^n$ is the center of the ellipsoid.
-The matrix $P \in \mathbb{R}^{n \times n}$ is a symmetric positive definite matrix or order $n$.
+The matrix $P \in \mathbb{R}^{n \times n}$ is a symmetric positive definite matrix of order $n$.
 In each iteration, the ellipsoid method performs updates to both $x_c$ and $P$.
-Although updating ellipsoids is relatively straightforward process that has been implemented for decades, we show that the cost can be reduced by an additional $n^2$ floating point operations by splitting the matrix $P$ into $\kappa$ and $Q$.
-This results in the following form:
+Although updating ellipsoids is a relatively straightforward process that has been implemented for decades, we show that the cost can be reduced by an additional $n^2$ floating point operations by splitting the matrix $P$ into two parts,namely, $\kappa$ and $Q$.
+This yields in the following form:

 $$\{ x \mid (x-x_c)Q^{-1}(x-x_c) \le \kappa \}.$$

 Moverover, @sec:parallel_cut addresses the utilization of parallel cuts.
-Some researchers have suggested that this technique does not result in substantial enhancements.
+Some researchers have suggested that this technique does not result in significant improvements.
 Nevertheless, our findings indicate that in scenarios where specific constraints are subject to narrow upper and lower bounds, such as in the context of FIR filter designs, the incorporation of parallel cuts can markedly reduce the runtime.

-Furthermore, we demonstrate that when the ellipsoid method is implemented with precision, any update, whether it employs a single cut or a parallel cut, nescessitates at most one square root operation.
+Furthermore, we demonstrate that when the ellipsoid method is implemented with precision, any update, whether it employs a single cut or a parallel cut, necessitates at most one square root operation.

-In numerous practical engineering problems, some design variables may be constrained to discrete forms.
-Given that the cutting-plane method necessitates only a separation oracle, it can also be utilized for discrete problems.
-The sole additional effort in oracle implementation is the identification of the nearest discrete solutions.
+In many practical engineering problems, some design variables may be constrained to discrete forms.
+Since the cutiing plane method requires only a separation oracle, it can also be used for discrete problems.
+The only additional effort in the oracle implementation is the finding of the closest discrete solutions.

-# Cutting-plane Method Revisited {#sec:cutting_plane}
+# Cutiing plane Method Revisited {#sec:cutting_plane}

 ## Convex Feasibility Problem

 Let $\mathcal{K}$ be a compact and convex subset of $\mathbb{R}^n$.
-Let us consider the following feasibility problem:
+Consider the following feasibility problem:

 1. Find a point $x^* \in \mathbb{R}^n$ in $\mathcal{K}$, or
-2. Determine whether $\mathcal{K}$ is empty, that is, whether it has no feasible solution.
+2. Determine if $\mathcal{K}$ is empty, i.e. if it has no feasible solution.

-A separation oracle, also referred to as a cutting-plane oracle, is a methodology utilized to delineate a convex set that serves as an input to a cutting-plane method.
+A separation oracle, also known as a cutting plane oracle, is a method used to delineate a convex set that serves as an input to a cutting plane method.
-Upon querying a separation oracle, denoted by $\Omega$, at a given point $x_0 \in \mathbb{R}^n$, it may produce one of the following outputs:
+When a separation oracle, denoted by $\Omega$, is queried at a given point $x_0 \in \mathbb{R}^n$, it can produce one of the following outputs:

-1. It is asserted that $x_0$ belongs to $\mathcal{K}$, or
+1. It asserts that $x_0$ belongs to $\mathcal{K}$, or
-2. Return a hyperplane that separates the point $x_0$ from the set $\mathcal{K}$:
+2. Returns a hyperplane separating the point $x_0$ from the set $\mathcal{K}$:

     $$g^\mathsf{T} (x - x_0) + \beta \le 0, \beta \ge 0, g \neq 0, \; \forall x \in \mathcal{K}.$$

-The pair of $(g, \beta)$ is called a _cutting-plane_ because it eliminates the half-space defined by the equation $\{x \mid g^\mathsf{T} (x - x_0) + \beta > 0\}$ from the search space.
-The following observations have been made:
+The pair of $(g, \beta)$ is called a _cutting plane_ because it eliminates the half-space defined by the equation $\{x \mid g^\mathsf{T} (x - x_0) + \beta > 0\}$ from the search space.
+The following observations are made:

-- If $\beta=0$, indicating that $x_0$ is situated on the boundary of the half-space, the cutting-plane is referred to as a _central-cut_.
+- If $\beta=0$, indicating that $x_0$ is on the boundary of the half-space, the cutting plane is called a _central-cut_.
-- If $\beta>0$, indicating that $x_0$ is situated within the interior of the half-space, the cutting-plane is referred to as a _deep-cut_.
+- If $\beta>0$, indicating that $x_0$ is inside the half-space, the cutting plane is called a _deep-cut_.
-- If $\beta<0$, indicating that $x_0$ is situated outside of the half-space, the cutting-plane is referred to as a _shadow-cut_.
+- If $\beta<0$, indicating that $x_0$ is outside the half-space, the cutting plane is called a _shadow-cut_.

 The convex set $\mathcal{K}$ is typically defined by a set of inequalities $f_j(x) \le 0$ or $f_j(x) < 0$ for $j = 1 \cdots m$, where $f_j(x)$ represents a convex function.
 The vector $g \equiv \partial f(x_0)$ is defined as the _sub-gradient_ of a convex function $f$ at the point $x_0$ if $f(z) \ge f(x_0) + g^\mathsf{T} (z - x_0)$.
 Thus, the cut $(g, \beta)$ can be expressed as $(\partial f(x_0), f(x_0))$.
-It should be noted that if $f(x)$ is differentiable, then we can simply take $\partial f(x_0) = \nabla f(x_0)$.
+Note that if $f(x)$ is differentiable, then we can simply take $\partial f(x_0) = \nabla f(x_0)$.

-The cutting-plane method comprises two principal elements: a separation oracle, designed as $\Omega$, and a search space, denoted as $\mathcal{S}$, which is initially set to a sufficiently expansive size to encompass $\mathcal{K}$.
+The cutting plane method consists of two main elements: a separation oracle, denoted by $\Omega$, and a search space, denoted by $\mathcal{S}$, which is initially set to a sufficiently large to encompass $\mathcal{K}$.
 For example,

 - Polyhedron $\mathcal{P}$ = $\{z \mid C z \preceq d \}$.
 - Ellipsoid $\mathcal{E}$ = $\{z \mid (z-x_c)P^{-1}(z-x_c) \le 1 \}$.
 - Interval $\mathcal{I}$ = $[l, u]$ (for one-dimensional problem).

-Let us designate the center of the current set, denoted by $\mathcal{S}$, as $x_c$.
-The following is a basic outline of the methodology underlying the cutting-plane method:
+Let us denote the center of the current set, denoted by $\mathcal{S}$, as $x_c$.
+The following is a basic outline of the methodology underlying the cutiing plane method:

 1. **Initialization**: The initial stage of the method involves defining a search space $\mathcal{S}$ that is guaranteed to contain a point $x^*$.
 2. **Iteration**: In each iteration, the separation oracle is queried at the center $x_c$.
-If $x_c$ \in \mathcal{K}$, then the iteration is terminated.
+If $x_c$ is in $\mathcal{K}$, then the iteration is terminated.
-3. **Update**: The smaller search space, denoted as $\mathcal{S}^+$, is then computed and contains the half-space from step 2.
+3. **Update**: The smaller search space, denoted by $\mathcal{S}^+$, is computed and contains the half-space from step 2.
 4. **Repeat**: Repeat steps 2 and 3 until $\mathcal{S}$ is either empty or sufficiently small.

 ## From Feasibility to Optimization